Best 8 Identity Security Posture Management (ISPM) Solutions for Enterprise (2026)

 ConductorOne Logo

 ConductorOne is an AI-native identity security platform that combines IAM, PAM, and IGA into a unified offering with ISPM capabilities.
 We think it’s a strong fit for security and IT teams running SaaS-heavy environments who want to automate access reviews and reduce standing privilege without building out a large identity program.
-The company raised $79 million in Series B funding in October 2025 and was named to the 2026 Fortune Cyber60 list.

 Users rate ConductorOne highly for integration ease and the quality of customer success support.
 The ability to connect disparate SaaS systems and run intelligent access reviews from Slack draws consistent praise.
 With that said, ConductorOne is a younger vendor and the connector library is still growing.
 Teams with large or complex application estates may need to supplement with custom connectors built through the Baton SDK.